Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Constraint Extrapolation for Convex Functional Constrained Optimization

 Let us start with the more general nonsmooth problems.
 Since $H_i > 0$ for some $i = 0, \ldots, m$, we have $\HH_* > 0$.
 Then, the complexity bound in \eqref{eq:T_convex} for the deterministic, semi-stochastic and fully-stochastic cases, respectively, will reduce to

 Similarly to the strongly convex case, the separate impact of the Lipschitz constants ($L_0$ and $L_f$) on these complexity bounds have not been obtained before.
-Moreover, the iteration (and sampling) complexity for the fully-stochastic case, i.e., stochastic constrained problems with bounded second moments appears to be new in the literature.
+Moreover, the iteration (and sampling) complexity for the fully-stochastic case, i.e., general stochastic constrained problems requiring only bounded second moments on nosies, appears to be new in the literature.

 Now let us consider smooth problems for which $H_f = H_0 = 0$.
 We distinguish two different scenarios depending on whether $B \ge \gnorm{y^*}{2}{}+1$.
 First, if $B \ge \gnorm{y^*}{2}{}+1$, then $\HH_* = 0$ and the complexity bound in \eqref{eq:T_convex} for the deterministic, semi-stochastic and fully-stochastic cases, respectively, will reduce to